liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/07-updating-blade-cli.markdown

 $$$

-Although Blade CLI is frequently released, if you're interested in the bleeding edge features not yet available, you can install the latest snapshot version:
+Although Blade CLI is frequently released, if you want bleeding edge features not yet available, you can install the latest snapshot version:

     blade update -s